 Finally, we evolve the solution and spin off the established initiative when it has a strong growth trajectory and a route to financial sustainability.

-The approach outlined above was refined over a number of years through the Summit Learning Program which spun off in 2019 with nearly 400 school partners in 38 states and the District of Columbia.
-Although each Marshall Street initiative is distinct, all work together to create a healthy, cohesive set of solutions that put children first.
+This approach was refined through the Summit Learning Program which spun off in 2019 with nearly 400 school partners in 38 states and the District of Columbia.

 Executive Director of Marshall Street Initiatives